IvanVnucec/cubesat-adcs/README.md

 - Cppcheck (minimal version 2.6)

 ### Install dependencies
-1. (if on ubuntu20.04) install dependencies with `make install_deps`.
+1. If on ubuntu21.10 install dependencies with `make install_deps`.
 If on windows or other OS, you must install dependencies by hand.

 ### Building
 1. (if on windows) open mingw console